dalenewman/Cfg-NET/Articles/Autofac.md

 * add additional logging
 * add custom validation and/or modification

-If you want to do any of the above, you'll have to inject dependencies.
+You'll have to inject dependencies....

 ### Cfg-NET by Injection